2024 - 2025 Undergraduate Academic Catalog

 1. Reason(s) why this information may contribute to a decision other than that which was originally made.

-2. If the appeal is for an excessive sanction, then the appeal must include specific information indicating why the sanction is deemed unreasonable.
+2. If the appeal is for an excessive action item, then the appeal must include specific information indicating why the action item is deemed unreasonable.